WBLI: Contemporary hits

 In January 1971, the station was purchased by Beck-Ross Communications, owner of WGLI in Babylon, New York.
 The station's call sign was changed to WBLI, and switched to a contemporary hits format as FM 106 WBLI.
 After Beck-Ross took ownership, the station initially broadcast from a trailer located behind the WPAC building in Medford, New York.
 In March 1971, WBLI moved to new studios at 31 West Main Street in Patchogue.
-WBLI's DJ staff has included George Taylor Morris and Alan "Al Nouveau" Bandiero.
+WBLI's DJ staff has included George Taylor Morris and Al Bandiero.

 On September 27, 1985, WBLI's transmission tower was toppled by Hurricane Gloria.

 Shift to Hot AC

-By 1991, with the CHR format on the decline across the country, WBLI evolved into more of a hot adult contemporary format.
-Steve Harper and news director Ken Rhodes (Ken Rosato, now WABC-TV's morning news anchor) hosted the morning show.
+By August 1991, with the CHR format on the decline across the country, WBLI evolved into more of a hot adult contemporary format.
+Steve Harper and news director Ken Rhodes, hosted the morning show.
 The station often ran special weekend programming, such as the "Almost Made It But Didn't Weekend" and "The Ladies of the 80s Weekend."
 Musically, the station was slightly hotter than New York City's WPLJ and WMXV.

 In March 1994, Beck-Ross Communications was acquired by Liberty Broadcasting, the owners of two other Long Island stations, WGBB and WBAB-FM.

 Cox ownership

 Atlanta-based Cox Media acquired the station in 1998.
-When Cox Radio took over WBLI, it evolved into a more mainstream CHR with less dance product (though still more than most other CHR's) and a tighter playlist of hits.
+When Cox Radio acquired WBLI, it evolved into a more mainstream CHR with less dance product (though still more than most other CHR's) and a tighter playlist of hits.

 In June 2019, Cox announced it would sell the majority interest in its radio stations to Apollo Global Management.
-The new broadcasting company will continue to use the Cox Media name.
+The company retained use of the Cox Media name.